 Bottom Line: It's usually possible for a website, country, etc. to notice that you're using a VPN.

 A VPN, in and of itself, doesn't have an antivirus option.
-So you can't connect to one and assume that any worries about infecting your device are now gone.
-A VPN offers encryption, which has nothing to do with viruses.
+You can't connect to one and assume that any worries about infecting your device are now gone.
+A VPN is an encrypted tunnel, one that a virus could still pass through.

 Some programs, though, that aren't primarily known for offering a VPN do include one with their arsenal of other tools.
 There are several security suites that have a VPN mixed in with their virus scanner, malicious link checker, etc. because they're all related to privacy and security.

-Likewise, apps that are advertised primarily as VPNs might include their own supplementary tools like a malicious link scanner or phishing detector.
+Likewise, apps that are advertised primarily as VPNs might include their own tools like a malicious link scanner.

-A program's list of features will be clear before you download or purchase it.
+A program's list of features will be (or at least should be) clear before you download or purchase it.